fh48/hinsencamp.com/_posts/2019-04-15-closures-vue/2019-04-15-closures-vue.md

 const squareA = square(5);

 console.log(squareA); // 25
-console.log(squareB); // ReferenceError: squareX is not defined.
+console.log(squareX); // ReferenceError: squareX is not defined.
 ```

 Think about scopes as the temporary context only the code within that function has access to.